In this Garmin Vivoactive 4 review we’re diving deep into the ins and outs of this amazing Garmin watch.

 How do these features play out for wearers?

-We’ll start with the most popular category, and the main reason Garmin fans are choosing the Garmin Vivoactive 4: fitness.
+We’ll start with the most popular category, and the main reason Garmin fans are choosing this particular watch: fitness.

 The Vivoactive 4 makes for the perfect workout companion.
 This model is widely used and highly regarded by the marathon running elite.